KCool/drlnd_continuouscontrol/README.md

 # drlnd_continuouscontrol

 ## Introduction
-Train a robot arm to move to target locations.
+Train a robot arm to move to target locations using a DDPQ algorithm similar to the one introduced at [Lillicrap, Hunt, et. al.](http://arxiv.org/abs/1509.02971).

 ## How it works